bjmcnabb/NESAP-DMS-heatwave/README.md

 <br />

-**Ancillary**: Code providing functions or abstracting analysis steps in the main scripts are provided in the following:
+<its>Ancillary</its>: Code providing functions or abstracting analysis steps in the main scripts are provided in the following:
 | Script  | Description |
 | ------------- | ------------- |
 | process_uw_DMS_2022.py  | script used to extract underway DMS and DMSP concentrations from integrated CIMS peaks. |